-With lead sponsorship from the First Tennessee Foundation, the new plaza has an incredible visual component, a sculptural gateway made entirely of bikes and other wheeled objects.
+With lead sponsorship from the First Tennessee Foundation, the plaza has an incredible visual component, a sculptural gateway made entirely of bikes and other wheeled objects.
 Artist Tylur French created the Bike Gate arch from more than 300 scrap bicycles.
 In order to stand out visually from the tree canopy behind it, the sculpture is several layers thick, with masses of bicycles, tricycles, wheelchairs, and unique shapes like tandem and pennyfarthing bikes.

-Tennessee Department of Environment and Conservation also funded construction of a new bike path that connects the plaza to the Old Forest trail system, enabling cyclists to connect to the park without having to jump curbs and ride through grass.
+Tennessee Department of Environment and Conservation also funded construction of a new bike path that connects the plaza to the Old Forest trail system, enabling cyclists to connect to the park trails without having to jump curbs and ride through grass.

 Follow the Project on Our Blog